 Meredith Masony's “Mental Load” Unfiltered and Hilarious Comedy Show

-Laughing Through Life's 'Mental Load': Meredith Masony Extends Comedy Tour to Baltimore and Philadelphia!
+Laughing Through Life's 'Mental Load': Meredith Masony Extends Comedy Tour to Texas.

-Meredith Masony, the social media entrepreneur known for That’s Inappropriate and her uproarious performances from the My Name is Not Mom comedy tour, is thrilled to announce her new highly anticipated nationwide stand up comedy tour with stops in cities throughout the US, including Baltimore, MD and Philadelphia, PA.
+Meredith Masony, the social media entrepreneur known for That’s Inappropriate and her uproarious performances from the My Name is Not Mom comedy tour, is thrilled to announce her new highly anticipated nationwide stand up comedy tour with stops in cities throughout the US, including San Antonio, Austin, Dallas and Houston Texas.

 A writer and social media influencer renowned for her unique blend of wit, observational humor, and relatable parenting topics, Meredith Masony has become a household name for moms everywhere.
 She is known for her ability to find humor in the ordinary and shed light on the absurdities of parenthood, marriage, and everyday life.